Cycle tour and cycle path in Münsterland - pure nature

 Döring House and Döring Mill

-• Today privately owned and can therefore only be visited from the outside.
+• Now privately owned and can therefore only be viewed from the outside.

 Pröbsting House and Pröbsting Lake

-• The house is now privately owned and can therefore only be visited from the outside.
+• The house is now privately owned and can therefore only be viewed from the outside.

 • The inner courtyard is freely accessible.